 Shah has published and talked extensively on topics related to social and collaborative information seeking, interactive information retrieval, and social media.
 He serves as a consultant to the United Nations Data Analytics on various Data Science projects involving social and political issues, peacekeeping, climate change, and energy.
 He has received best paper awards for his research from ACM SIGIR, JCDL, and ASIS&T SIG USE.

-"I couldn't be where I am without SILS," Shah said when asked how his time at UNC-Chapel Hill prepared him for a career of teaching and research.
+"I couldn't be where I am without SILS," Shah said.
 "My professional training was strengthened by courses and especially research activities at SILS.
 Courses such as the doctoral seminar, human-information organization, and the seminar on college teaching helped me shape my thinking and career for academia.
 I was also very fortunate to have worked with Gary Marchionini, Diane Kelly, and Jeffrey Pomerantz, among other prominent faculty, who not only supported my research, but also encouraged me to pursue it as a career."